globulion/qc-workshop/tutor/project_3/README.md

 ```
 We set number of states equal to just 1 because there is only ground state.
 Note, how we compute energy and forces directly by interfacing our TSH application
 with Psi4.
+In similar way we could also interface other programs by running them
+from the shell level and reading in the required data.
+All in one Python class!

 In order to implement some description of excited states, we choose to use our
+CIS implementation from Project II because we can
+easily extract the CI coefficients.
+However, we already want to think of the future applications and extensions
-CIS implementation from Project II.
-Here, we decide to introduce several intermediate abstract classes
+so we decide to introduce several intermediate abstract classes
 just to make the code even more encapsulated.
 For example, we assume that so far we have no analytical forces implemented,
 hence we resort to numerical calculation for all excited state methods.